DIAGNijmegen/website-content/content/pages/highlights/lancet-bulten2020.md

 title: Automated Gleason Grading of Prostate Biopsies using Deep Learning
 date: 2020-01-08
 description: The Gleason score suffers from significant inter-observer variability.
 This problem could be solved by the fully automated deep learning system developed by Wouter Bulten and his colleagues.
-Their work appeared online today in the The Lancet Oncology.
+Their work appeared online today in The Lancet Oncology.
 picture: news/lancet_I.png
 groups: diag, pathology